rutwik-nayak/Online-Organ-Donation/README.md

 # Online-Organ-Donation
-A DBMS project on Online Organ Donation and Management
+A DBMS project on Online Organ Donation Registration and Management

 ### Abstract